mirror/vbox/src/VBox/Additions/WINNT/Installer/ISO/ReadmeDrivers.txt

   with the selected architecture (x86 or amd64) to prevent mixing up the drivers.

-  To get further help with the command line parameteres of the installer,
+  To get further help with the command line parameters of the installer,
   type: VBoxWindowsAdditions-<arch> /?